Business Processes and Modules

 Purchasing

-The Purchasing Module allows you create encumbrance based on information recorded on a Purchase Orders and maintain and monitor encumbrance.
+The Purchasing module allows you to create an encumbrance based on information recorded on a Purchase Order and maintain and monitor encumbrances.

 Project Costing